trenchproject/R-Docker-Server/README.md

-# R-Docker-Server
+# Trench Project R Docker Server
+This repository contains the structure to build and host map.trenchproject.com through AWS and Docker.
+Hosted projects can be found at: [map.trenchproject.com](https://map.trenchproject.com)

+## Debugging in the R Docker Server
+Live code can be viewed at [rstudio.trenchproject.com](rstudio.trenchproject.com) with login.
+Further debugging requires ssh-ing into the EC2 instance using a keypair.
+Within the EC2 instance:
+- code location: `cd /srv/shinapps`
+- print debugging logs: `docker logs shiny`
+- live containiners: `docker ps`

+---

+## Building/Rebuilding the R Docker Server
 This repository contains a build script to install and run a docker image (also located here) that will create and configure an r shiny and rstudio server to host various r shiny apps on an ec2 instance.
 To host more/ different apps, simply modify the apps pulled by the script and install any additional packages needed by modifying the dockerfile.

-## Execution
+### Execution
 To use this repository to create a new RShiny and RStudio Docker based server, create a new Linux 2 EC2 instance (suggest using a medium instance with >=25gb storage and >=4gb memory).
 If you create it with the security group "R-Docker-Server", you will automatically provide access to relevant ports.
 You also will need to have already created a free Docker account.
 Finally, you will need to add the subdomains `map` and `rstudio` to the desired domain (under advanced setting in Squarespace domains) as A records using the public ipv4 address of the EC2 instance.

-Then, ssh into the instance using a keypair and execute the following commands
+Ssh into the instance using a keypair.

+If an EC2 instance exists and you need to rebuild it, simply ssh into it and continue below starting with Step 3.

+Execute the following commands in the EC2 instance:
 1. Install Git:
 `sudo yum install git -y`
 2. Clone this repository: